 Monticello is a somewhat small city located in the state of Minnesota.
 With a population of 13,299 people and three constituent neighborhoods, Monticello is the 82nd largest community in Minnesota.

-Monticello is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Monticello is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Monticello who work in office and administrative support (14.09%), sales jobs (12.23%), and management occupations (8.66%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monticello is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Monticello is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Monticello who work in office and administrative support (15.05%), sales jobs (11.56%), and management occupations (8.12%).

-The overall education level of Monticello is somewhat higher than in the average US city of 21.84%: 28.26% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Monticello is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.39% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Monticello home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monticello residents report their race to be White, followed by Native American.
 Important ancestries of people in Monticello include Norwegian, Swedish, Irish, and Polish.